csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 returns the value 24.
 The aggregate function **avg** returns the average of the values.
 When applied to the preceding collection, it returns the value 4.
 The aggregate function **count** returns the number of the elements in the collection, and returns 6 on the preceding collection.
 Other common aggregate functions include **min** and **max**, which return the minimum and maximum values in a collection; they return 1 and 11, respectively, on the preceding collection.

-The collections on which aggregate functions operate can have multiple oc- currences of a value; the order in which the values appear is not relevant.
+The collections on which aggregate functions operate can have multiple occurrences of a value; the order in which the values appear is not relevant.
 Such collections are called **multisets**.
 Sets are a special case of multisets where there is only one copy of each element.

 To illustrate the concept of aggregation, we shall use the _instructor_ relation.
 Suppose that we want to find out the sum of salaries of all instructors; the relational-algebra expression for this query is: